PRETgroup/goFB/docs/TFB/README.md

 ### The HouseDog so far

-In our introduction, we described a `dog` in a `house`.
+In our introduction, we described a `Dog` in a `House`.
 We can implement that in TFBs.
 Here's what we might have so far.

 ```
-basicFB dog;
+basicFB Dog;
-interface of dog {
+interface of Dog {
-    in event tick; //we call this to update the dog's behaviour periodically
+    in event tick; //we call this to update the Dog's behaviour periodically

     in event feed;
-    in int initial 0 foodweight_g with feed; //the amount the dog will eat, in grams
+    in int initial 0 foodweight_g with feed; //the amount the Dog will eat, in grams
     in event walk;
-    in int initial 0 walkDistance_m with walk; //the distance the dog will walk, in metres
+    in int initial 0 walkDistance_m with walk; //the distance the Dog will walk, in metres

-    out event bark; //emit this when the dog barks
+    out event bark; //emit this when the Dog barks

     out event weightChange;
-    out int initial 7500 dogweight_g with weightChange; //the dogs weight in grams
+    out int initial 7500 dogweight_g with weightChange; //the Dogs weight in grams
 }
 ```